-4. Find a curriculum and tailor it to your child.
+4. Find curriculum and tailor it to your child.

-Do your homework and research various curriculums.
-Do not buy the first curriculum you find.
-Instead, spend time researching curriculum until you find one that meets your child’s needs and learning style.
+Do your homework and research various curricula.
+Don’t just buy the first homeschooling special needs curriculum you find.
+Spend time researching options until you find the resources that meet your child’s needs and learning style.

 Plus, a major benefit of homeschooling is the ability to mix and match different materials.
 You are not forced to pick one and stick with it.
 Feel free to customize the curriculum around topics that interest your child’s interests.

-5. Make a routine and stick to it (but be flexible).
+5. Make a routine and follow it (but be flexible).

 With that being said, a major perk of homeschooling is that you are allowed to be flexible.
 While routine is important, you have the ability to slow down or stop when you see your child has reached a stopping point.

 There are tons of support groups for parents who are homeschooling special needs kids as well as support groups for parents homeschooling children without special needs.
 State homeschooling organizations, special needs organizations, and groups like the National Challenged Homeschoolers Associated Network (NATHHAN) provide support and a wealth of resources.